blazium-engine/blazium-docs/tutorials/shaders/shader_reference/spatial_shader.rst

 Fragment built-ins
 ^^^^^^^^^^^^^^^^^^

-The default use of a Godot fragment processor function is to set up the material properties of your object and to let the built-in renderer handle the final shading.
-However, you are not required to use all these properties, and if you don't write to them, Godot will optimize away the corresponding functionality.
+The default use of a Blazium fragment processor function is to set up the material properties of your object and to let the built-in renderer handle the final shading.
+However, you are not required to use all these properties, and if you don't write to them, Blazium will optimize away the corresponding functionality.

 +----------------------------------------+--------------------------------------------------------------------------------------------------+
 | Built-in                               | Description                                                                                      |